GoogleCloudPlatform/cluster-toolkit/docs/tutorials/htcondor.md

 ```

 Run `condor_watch_q` to watch your jobs as they transition from `IDLE` to `RUN`
 to `DONE`.
-This will take several minutes are the pool autoscales to serve your
+This may take 5 or more minutes as the pool autoscales VMs to serve
-job.
+your job.

 ```bash
 condor_watch_q